 I love Christmas but find the run up to it frantic to say the least.
 There’s a festive feast to order, presents to choose for my nearest and dearest, gifts to wrap, the house to decorate, then a rush to finish my ‘to do’ list before switching my ‘out of office’ on for two weeks.
 This year, to ramp the pressure up, I’ve had a kitchen fitted too – because Christmas isn’t stressful enough.
-I’d been surviving on caffeine, adrenalin and little sleep, so was delighted when we were invited to the Scottish Highlands for a pre-Christmas break at the Whitebridge Hotel Loch Ness.
+I’d been surviving on caffeine, adrenalin and little sleep, so was delighted when we were invited to the Scottish Highlands for a pre-Christmas break at the Whitebridge Hotel near Foyers on the southern shore of Loch Ness.

 Day one: a festive break at the Whitebridge Hotel Loch Ness